HarmanPreet-Singh-XYT/react-native-projects/README.md

    - A classic Tic Tac Toe game.
    - Features: Two-player mode, game state management, and win/tie detection.

+8. **Currency Converter**
+   - A classic Currency Converter.
+   - Features: Can convert rupee to serveral other countries currency.

 ## Getting Started

 To get a local copy up and running follow these simple steps.